-Haemophilia is a rare genetic bleeding disorder that hampers the body’s natural ability to control blood clotting due to lack of blood-clotting proteins (clotting factors).
+Haemophilia is a rare genetic bleeding disorder that hampers the body's natural ability to control blood clotting due to a lack of blood-clotting proteins (clotting factors).
 If you are hemophilic, you may bleed for a longer time following an injury.
-Minor injury or cuts can cause extensive bleeding.
+Minor injuries or cuts can cause extensive bleeding.
 If proper care is not taken at the proper time, then prolonged and recurrent bleeding in joints and muscles can be life-threatening.
 In order to understand this genetic disorder, it is important to get an overall insight into Haemophilia.

 The condition of haemophilia affects one in every 5,000 males, but there are some rare instances when a female can also be affected by the disorder.
 Approximately 60% of people with haemophilia exhibit the severe form of the disorder, while 15% have a moderate form, and the others have mild haemophilia.